 I don’t know about you, but I’ve never heard of a single account stating that any of the most popular buffalo cartridges (including the .458 Lott and modern .458 Winchester loads) suffer from inadequate penetration on buffalo when using quality bullets.

-In fact, as Brian Pearce learned, it’s possible to have too much penetration.
+In fact, as Brian Pearce learned, it’s possible to have too much penetration when hunting buffalo in a large herd.

 Shooting two buffalo with one shot is often a recipe for disaster, so he was fortunate that his shot killed the cow outright instead of merely wounding it.
 Since everyone’s attention is focused on the target buffalo, it’s often the other buffalo hit by the exiting bullet that kills or injures someone in the hunting party simply because nobody is expecting it.

-Therein lies the crux of the problem with hunting buffalo with the .45-70 Government: it shoots at just the right velocity for extreme penetration with well constructed, non-expanding bullets, but too low of a velocity for many premium quality controlled expansion bullets to open up.
+Therein lies the crux of the problem with hunting buffalo with the .45-70 Government: it shoots at just the right velocity for extreme penetration with well constructed, non-expanding bullets, but too low of a velocity for many premium quality controlled expansion or soft point bullets to open up.

 This often results in them behaving like a non-expanding bullet, thus penetrating too far and causing less tissue damage than they otherwise would.
 If more rapidly expanding bullets are used that will open up at the lower velocities obtained from the .45-70, they quite often will not penetrate deep enough to reach the vitals on a Cape Buffalo.